sysdiglabs/terraform-aws-secure-for-cloud/README.md

 **Image Scanning**

-Upload any image to the ECR repository of AWS.
+  - For ECR image scanning, upload any image to an ECR repository of AWS.
+Can find CLI instructions within the UI of AWS
+  - For ECS running image scanning, deploy any task in your own cluster, or the one that we create to deploy our workload (ex.`amazon/amazon-ecs-sample` image).

-<br/>You should see a log in the ECS-cloud-scanner task + CodeBuild project being launched successfully
+You should see a log in the ECS cloud-connector task + CodeBuild project being launched successfully

 <br/><br/>